 French vintage chests of drawers

-12 Photos Gallery of: The Styles of Chest of Vintage Dressers
+12 Picture Gallery: The Styles of Chest of Vintage Dressers

 The French vintage chests of drawers featuring a variety of styles.
 The vintage dressers were generally made with a higher volume of timber as in the Napoleonic or Louisianans comfortable.
 In the 1950s, the French dressers were made with thin pieces of wood.
 French provincial dressers used to have curved legs and lower curved seat.
 These boxes could be painted by hand or painted white with gold accents.